Blog 3: Aromatherapy as an Healing Art

-Aerial diffusion - the oils evaporate into the air.
+Aerial diffusion - The oils easily evaporate into the air.
 The aim is to give the air a specific fragrance that can stimulate the mind & immunity, promoting natural healing.

-Direct inhalation - the person breaths the evaporating oils straight in.
-This is commonly used for respiratory disinfection, decongestion, as well as for psychological benefits.
+Direct inhalation - The person breaths in the tiny molecules of the essential oil directly.
+This is commonly used for treating respiratory infection, decongestion, as well as for psychological & immunological benefits.

 What can aromatherapy be used for?